Really Great Beginner Electric Guitars

 If you love the Telecaster look and sound, then here’s a great entry level Tele for beginners.
 In fact, “entry level” really doesn’t do this Telecaster justice.
 I’ve considered buying this exact model for myself–for times when I need to record some true single coil tones.
 If country twang is your thing, this is the guitar to get started with.
 But the Telecaster isn’t a one-trick pony.
 Plenty of rock (and even metal) players have used Telecasters over the years.
 Swap that bridge pickup with a single coil-sized humbucker and you’ve got a guitar that can do rock and metal with the best of ’em.

-If you have your heart set on a Stratocaster, but can’t justify shelling-out $600 or more for a Standard Strat, this is where you should start.
-Unlike the cheaper Strats you find in Fender’s starter packs, these guitars feature Seymour Duncan designed pickups and a more modern take on their traditional bridge.
+If you have your heart set on a Stratocaster, but can’t justify shelling-out $600 or more for the USA-made Standard Strats, the Squier Standard Stratocaster is a great place to start.
+Unlike the even cheaper Strats that are included with Fender’s “starter packs,” this guitar is a definite step-up in quality and features a more modern take on their traditional bridge.
 I personally prefer this bridge style over Fender’s traditional/vintage 6-screw bridges.
-I also prefer this bridge’s smooth, polished chrome string saddles.

 I played a hollowbody Ibanez almost exactly like this Artcore back when I was studying Jazz guitar in college.
 For the aspiring Jazz beginners out there, this is the guitar to start with if you’re wanting to stick closer to the “traditional” Jazz-type guitar without spending a fortune.
 However, make no mistake, this isn’t just a Jazz guitar.
 With 2 humbuckers you’ve got plenty of muscle for Blues, Rock, Rockabilly, etc.